nagashayan/automate-scripts/README.md

-# automate-scripts
+# Automate-scripts
-Scripts for general purpose like video chunking, files renaming, extracting frames out of video, change video resolution of a video etc
+Scripts for general purpose usage like video chunking, files renaming, extracting frames out of video, change video resolution of a video etc